-It begins with placing a large cluster of photovoltaic solar panels on a cleared plot of land.
-There is not a specific number of panels required for a site to be called a solar farm, or amount of acres for the panels.
+It starts with placing a large cluster of photovoltaic solar panels on a cleared plot of land.
+No specific number of panels is required for a site to be called a solar farm or amount of acres for the meetings.

 In recent years, this has become a lucrative business opportunity for some.
-By farming sun on you land and sending energy back to the power company, you can effectively run your meter in reverse and get a check each month.
+By farming sunlight on your land and sending energy back to the power company, you can run your meter in reverse and get a monthly check.

 So, what might you expect to shell out to get up and running with this business?

-The total cost associated with a solar farming operation comes down to these factors:
+The total cost associated with a solar farming operation comes down to several factors:

-- Power – Are power lines run to the property?
-High voltage lines that can receive solar generated power?
+- Power – Do power lines run to the property?

 - Solar Array – How much does the equipment cost?

-- Permits – Total cost of the permits and other necessary documentation.
+- Permits – Total cost of the licenses and other necessary documentation.

-- Labor – What will be spent on the electricians and workers setting everything up?
+- Labor – What will be spent on the electricians and other workers to build the farm?

 1 Megawatt Solar Farm

 The first requirement is land.
-In order to have enough space for the panels and room for them to be organized and maintained, a 1 Mega-watt solar farm requires around 7 – 10 acres.
+To have enough space for the panels and room to be organized and maintained, a 1 Mega-watt solar farm generally requires around 7 – 10 acres.
 However, it is difficult to find a tract of land with 7-10 acres of flat terrain when buying land.

 The average cost for one acre of land is $3,160.
-This amount of course varies wildly based on the location of the land and its condition.
+This amount, of course, varies wildly based on the location of the land and its condition.
 For example, if the ground needs to be cleared of trees and debris, then the costs will rise.
 Another major obstacle is how close the land is to existing infrastructure.
 Bringing power to the ground can be extremely expensive for long distances.

-So, your average investment in 7 acres of land would be $22,120 to $31,600.
+So, your average investment for 7 – 10 acres of land would be $22,120 to $31,600.
 But, again, this figure can vary dramatically based on various factors.
-If you already own the land, strike out this cost.
+If you already own the land, could you strike out this cost?

-For a 7 acre operation, enough for a 1 mega-watt farm, that cost would be around $210,000 to $250,000 depending on whether or not you owned the land.
-Keep in mind, this is the cost for the panels and land only.
-It gets far more expensive from here, including costs such as miles and miles of copper and aluminum wire.
+For a 7-acre operation, enough for a one-megawatt farm, that cost would be around $210,000 to $250,000, depending on whether or not you owned the land.
+Remember, this is the cost for the panels and land only.
+It gets far more expensive from here, including installation and materials such as miles and miles of copper and aluminum wire.